cadithealth/pyramid_describe/README.rst

   filter the entire output document, which is format-specific.
 See the formatting options for details.

+* ``{PREFIX}.methods.order`` : list(str), default: ['post', 'get', 'put', 'delete']

+  Sets the order that endpoint methods are listed in.
+By default, it is in CRUD + alphabetic order, i.e. that CRUD methods (POST, GET, PUT, DELETE) are listed first, then all other methods are listed alphabetically thereafter.

 * ``{PREFIX}.render.template`` : asset-spec, default: null

   Overrides the rendering of the endpoints from separate units into